PayBy/payby-developer-doc/docs/Payment/OrderCreation/_auto-debit.md

 **AUTODEBIT**

-BOTIM & PayBy built-in checkout
+Automatically deduct the funds from the user's BOTIM & PayBy account

 ---